pulp-platform/culsans/tests/unit/README.rst

   - In parallel, do:

-    - Write to one address.
+    - Write to one of the addresses.

     - Read from the other two addresses, verify that data is unchanged.